 Peter Dornauf, MA, Dip Tchg

 Peter has taught in secondary schools, Wintec and Waikato University collectively for over 25 years.
-He is a well know Waikato artist, art critic and a writer of poetry, fiction and non-fiction.
+He is a well known Waikato artist, art critic and a writer of poetry, fiction and non-fiction.
 His recent book “Days of Our Deaths” serves as the basis for his ʻCultural History of Death” course.
 Peter also teaches our “The Spiritual in Modern Art” course and a new course in Western Philosophy to be introduced in 2021 Term 2.

 Dr Todd Nachowitz, PhD